 Postmortem of My Journey at Autodesk

 After joining Autodesk for 1y5m, the whole team was unfortunately impacted by layoff.
-Currently I have already left the company and became a fulltime parent.
+Currently, I have already left the company and became a full-time parent.

 Nonetheless, Autodesk is an incredible company with excellent benefits and professional colleagues.
 This post is a little retrospective in the form of a postmortem.